 - Do not set entire pages as text boxes because this affects online readability.

 Never use footnotes instead of a reference list.
-When notes are needed within the text, use footnotes instead
+When notes are needed within the text, use footnotes instead of endnotes.

 Footnotes should not consist of a reference citation.
 Footnotes should not contain figures, tables and/or the